-Statistics on the number of initiated cessation/withdrawal procedures
+Statistics on the number of initiated cessation/withdrawal procedures by the BFA at first instance re. asylum statuses

 Statistics made available by the Ministry of Interior do not distinguish between cessation and withdrawal procedures.
 The number of initiated cessation or withdrawal procedures of the asylum status has consistently remained between 5,500 and 6,000 cases since 2018.
 In 2018, 5,991 cessation/withdrawal procedures were initiated, resulting in the withdrawal/cessation of refugee status in 450 cases and of subsidiary protection in 475 cases.
 In 2019, out of the total of 5,547 initiated withdrawal procedures, asylum status was ceased or withdrawn in 856 cases, while subsidiary protection was ceased or withdrawn in 917 cases.